mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3807 Fighting Ships.md

 wing struts.
 Manoeuvring thrusters are positioned on armored facets over its surface, giving it effectively a full range of directional control by simply spinning the cockpit to face the direction the ship is to move.

-Note: Due to the _Gyro_ -class fighter’s unique shape and design it can ONLY be launched from a ship equipped with Launch Tubes.
+Note: Due to the _Gyro_ -class fighter's unique shape and design it can ONLY be launched from a ship equipped with Launch Tubes.

 Turret Wing FighterTurret Wing Fighter TonsTons Price (MCr)Price (MCr) Hull 40 Tons Hull 1